-There is much debate about who invented the email.
+There is much debate about who invented email.
 Is it Ray Tomlinson, credited as the inventor of networked email in 1971, or Shiva Ayyadurai, an ambitious student pursuing the American dream in 1978?
-The story you choose to accept may be based on what resonates more with your own experience.
+The story you accept may be based on what resonates more with your experience.

-I think it’s best to accept both stories as accurate in their own ways.
+I think it’s best to accept both stories as accurate in their ways.

 The digital revolution that has taken place over the past 50 years is quite remarkable.
 Most Internet veterans saw its three most important stages.
 At first, Web 1.0 mainly consisted of static websites (are you old enough to remember Geocities?).
 Then came Web 2.0, or the “Web as a platform,” which brought social media and software as a service to the Internet.
 Finally, and arguably, most importantly, the rise of the blockchain and the decentralized web (or Web3/Web 3.0) in recent years.

 In all these years of innovation, email has become ubiquitous, and we use it all the time.
 Email can be transactional, informational, or promotional.
-Every day, we all receive bank statements, order confirmations, newsletters, and much more, including the dreaded spam, through our email addresses.
+Every day, we receive bank statements, order confirmations, newsletters, and more, including the dreaded spam, through email addresses.

 The current state of email marketing in 2021